 It’s interesting to note smelling through your tongue isn’t exclusive to reptiles.

-We mammals have a similar function with our tongue.
+We mammals have a similar function with our tongues.

-When breathing air in through our nose, the air travels down our throats and hits the back of our tongue.
+When breathing air in through our noses, the air travels down our throats and hits the back of our tongues.